Priscila-Santos/priscila-portfolio/README.md

 For the API query-parameter forms, use a REST client or temporarily configure the chat transport endpoint.
 The phrase forms work directly from the portfolio assistant.

+The motion button's success/failure states don't need a dev-only trigger — `/playground/motion-button` has always-on forced-success and forced-failure buttons, plus a random-outcome (20% failure) pair, so evaluators can see every state without special setup.

 ---

 ## Learning Goals